1. Sheep and goats chill out on roofs

 14. Parks and greenery are very hard to come by in Cairo

 People would set up chairs to hang out by the side of a busy highway in what little greenery they have.
-The only proper park I went to , Al Azhar Park in Cairo, required an entry free.
+The only proper park I went to, Al Azhar Park in Cairo, required an entry fee.

-15. Someone turned up the saturation of the colours at the Red Sea
+15. Someone turned up the saturation of the colours of the Red Sea

 It’s so insanely vivid and beautiful, it’s surreal.